Kulturtolk

 More Reverse Culture Shock!

-Filed under: Blog — Tags: , — admin @ 3:10 pm
+Filed under: Blog — Tags: , — kulturtolkNOadmin @ 3:10 pm

 The information on reverse culture shock just keeps coming.
 Last week I blogged about it and included various sites and articles I had come across on the subject.
 Since then, there have been many more.
 I have shared a few, but don’t want to inundate you with this topic.
 However, I think this is a good one and worth a mention.
 It’s from last year, but it’s as relevant as ever.
 In it, Expatica features a good summary of reverse culture shock – what it is, how it shows itself and how to manage it.
 With information drawn from various sources and other websites, it does a good job of explaining how it happens, what it is and how to cope.
 Read the full article here.